aeshirey/learn-sat-smt/06 Functions.md

 ```

 Declaring functions in this way provides a good way to abstract collections of items: in the above example, `item_counts` is a unary function that accepts an Int sort and returns an Int sort, but we can think of it like an `int[]` array.

+---

+This use of functions can help cleanly describe the constraints on the next example: [writing a Sudoku solver](/07%20Example%3A%20Sudoku.md).